Perth Canyon

 Perth Canyon is a submarine canyon located on the edge of the continental shelf off the coast of Perth, Western Australia, approximately 22 km west of Rottnest Island.
-It was carved by the Swan River, probably before the Tertiary, when this part of the continental shelf was above sea level.
+It was carved by the Swan River, likely before the Tertiary, when this part of the continental shelf was above sea level.
 It is an average of 1.5 km deep and 15 km across, making it similar in dimension to the Grand Canyon.